rodrigosf672/Testing_BlingRUs/README.md

 The function outputs the **total cost of the order** in SEK, inclusive of all applicable discounts, VAT, and shipping fees.

 ---

+## How to Use

+1. Run the script in a Python environment.
+2. Input the requested product names, quantities, and engraving messages when prompted.
+3. The total cost will be displayed upon completion.

+---